Special Tribunal for Lebanon: Defence

-Defence Office
+Defence office

 The STL is the first international tribunal to have a Defence Office that is independent of the Registry, on par with the Office of the Prosecutor.
 Other tribunals have had defence offices, but in contrast to the independent Offices of the Prosecutor, these offices are not independent and fall under the administration of other organs of the Court.
 The Defence Office does not represent any accused, but instead exists to ensure the protection of the accused's rights and to make the exercise of these rights effective, an essential requirement for a fair trial.

 The Head of Defence Office is appointed by the United Nations Secretary-General, in consultation with the President of the Tribunal.
 The Head of Defence Office is responsible for appointing Office staff and drawing up a list of defence counsel.
 The Defence Office is mandated to protect the rights of the defence and support defence counsel and persons entitled to legal assistance (including research, evidence collection, and advice).

 François Roux was sworn in as Head of the Defence Office in March 2009, and he remains in the role.

-In September 2010, Lebanese-French lawyer Alia Aoun was appointed as Deputy Head of Defense Office.
+In September 2010, Lebanese-French lawyer Alia Aoun was appointed as Deputy Head of Defence Office.
 Current Deputy Head Héleyn Uñac was appointed on an interim basis in May 2012 and was formally appointed in May 2014.

-Defence Counsel
+Defence counsel

 All suspects and accused persons have the right to be represented by their own counsel before the STL.
 Each accused in the Ayyash et al. case, for example, has his own defence counsel and team.
 Defence counsel are responsible for all aspects of the case.

 Defence counsel are independent of the Tribunal, but are supported by the Defence Office.